📖 2 min read (~ 500 words).

 4. Valuable pending pull requests from the original project could be merged (e.g. JSONEqBytes) or transformed as “enable” modules (e.g. colorized output)

-5. Unclear assertions may be provided an alternative verb (e.g. InDelta)
+9. Unclear assertions might be provided an alternative verb (e.g. EventuallyWithT)

 What won’t come anytime soon